Property

 Interspousal Contracts

-Once a contract that meets these specifications is made, courts will not interfere with property dealt with under the contract unless it was grossly unfair and one-sided at the time it was made.
+The court will usually not interfere with property dealt with under an interspousal contract.
+The exception to this is if the contract was grossly unfair and one-sided at the time it was made.

-Agreements
+Non-Interspousal Contract Agreements

-In these cases the court first considers if a valid agreement has been made according to the general rules of contract law.
+In these cases, the court first considers if a valid agreement has been made according to the general rules of contract law.
 Basic things like whether the parties actually came to an agreement would be considered at this stage.

 Disclosure